A few weeks ago I found myself in the middle of a toy problem.

 So how did we end up with so many toys?

 I suspect it’s because we have been blessed with so many generous friends and family who lovingly give my kids gently worn toys or a huge amount of gifts on Christmas.
+Not that my kids are complaining, they love getting presents and there are so many new toys out there such as these pink remote controlled cars that I know kids would love to play with.
+It’s just trying to find the balance of accepting new toys and letting go of the old ones.
 I am SO grateful for others’ generosity, but I guess we had gotten into a bad habit of receiving gifts from others without letting go of others.

 I tried to make it work.
 Really I did.
 I had organizing systems.
 I had toy bins.
 We had a cleaning routine in place.
 We took the toys out of the kids’ rooms.

 None of it worked and I would find myself nagging my kids all day long about the mess that had exploded like a volcano all over the entire house.
 They hated it.
 I hated it.
 Why wasn’t my organization working?

 I’ll tell you why.
 Again, like in my kids’ bedrooms, I had set them up for failure by allowing them WAY too much stuff.
 You can’t organize clutter!